ipogudin/collie/README.md

 # collie
-Admin panel to manage entities based on clojure
+Collie is a management panel to control entities in relational databases.
+It can be embedded into a web application written on clojure.

 ## Development environment